axiomgaming/lostark_theory/README.md

 ### Ability Stones
 Ability stones can only have battle engravings thus there are ${43 \choose 2} = 903$ possibilities for ability stone (positive engravings only).
 If you need a specific negative engraving, multiply by four to figure that 1 out of every 3612 stone drops is the one you want.
+This is fairly manageable in terms of full-roster farming.

 ### Accessories
 *Assuming* all engravings are equally likely to appear on a given accessory, there are $43 + 2 = 45$